 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus
+Students

 On Campus

 Module Aims: This module presents the principles of life cycle analysis and Circular Economy.
 It covers the assessment of resource conservation by optimal use of resources, including consideration of primary extraction processes, design/manufacturing/fabrication, improving product life and end of life usage.
 It also reviews the current and planned European legislation that is of relevance to materials and energy and considers its implementation in the UK.